 It’s a question I get asked all the time at the nursery: Do you need to water your garden in winter?

-SO HOW OFTEN (AND HOW MUCH) DO I NEED TO WATER?
+HOW OFTEN (AND HOW MUCH) DO I NEED TO WATER?

 As a general rule, you’ll need about 10 gallons of water for each diameter inch of the tree.
 For example, a two-inch diameter tree needs 20 gallons per watering.
-The trick is you need to water slowly; you can’t just dump 10 or 20 gallons of water all at once, as it will run off instead of soaking down to the roots.
+The trick is to water slowly; you can’t just dump 10 or 20 gallons of water all at once, as it will run off instead of soaking down to the roots.

 Newly planted shrubs require about twice as much water as an established shrub needs.
 You should be looking at 5 gallons each time you water a new shrub and 2.5 gallons for shrubs planted at least a year ago.
 Make sure they are surrounded by mulch to help them retain the water.